szczyglis-dev/py-gpt/README.md

 - `Directory for file downloads`: Subdirectory for downloaded files, e.g. in Assistants mode, inside "data".
 Default: "download"

-- `Verbose mode`: Enabled verbose mode when using attachment as additional context.

 - `Model for querying index`: Model to use for preparing query and querying the index when the RAG option is selected.

 - `Model for attachment content summary`: Model to use when generating a summary for the content of a file when the Summary option is selected.